-The indicators that you are looking at, do you know if they are leading or lagging indicators?
+Indicators that you are looking at… Do you know if they are leading or lagging indicators?
 Does it matter to you?
 It should.

 The Difference Between a Leading and Lagging Indicator